 EHRI Research (Summary)

 While a number of archives and institutions in Libya are likely to be relevant for Holocaust research, the exact nature and importance of their holdings have yet to be determined by EHRI.
+In the EHRI Portal, Libya is mainly covered by several archival institutions, including Yad Vashem and USHMM.
 There has been no major recent research on the history of the Jews, let alone of the Holocaust in Libya, since Renzo de Felice’s Ebrei in un paese arabo (1978).
 Some updated information on the subject can be found, however, in George Bensoussan’s publication Juifs en pays arabes (2012).